drupal/recommended-project/README.md

 # How to use this project

-1. Create a new project on your computer
+1. Create a new project on your computer.
+This works with php7.4, not php8.0.

 ```